henryw374/defoclock/README.md

 ## Comparison

 [scope-capture](https://github.com/vvvvalvalval/scope-capture) is more comprehensive and featured than this, so definitely check that out.
-However, I find that for debugging tests in Clojurescript, this library is a bit quicker and easier to use.
+I didn't realise that existed when I made this and I only use that lib now.

 ## Rationale